Chimera-tools/ChimPipe/docs/source/manual.rst

 1. Setting up the environment
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-As explained in the :ref:`installation` section, you need to have BEDtools, SAMtools and Blast installed on your system to execute ChimPipe.
-In case you do not have them, you can download and install them from their web pages.
+As explained in the :ref:`installation` section, to execute ChimPipe you need to have BEDtools, SAMtools and Blast binaries installed in your linux environment.

-Once they are installed, you can export the path to their binaries with a simple bash command:

 .. code-block:: bash

+	$ # Example about how to export your binaries under your environmnet
 	$ export PATH=<BEDTOOLS_BINARIES_PATH>:<SAMTOOLS_BINARIES_PATH><BLAST_BINARIES_PATH>:$PATH
-	$ # E.g. export bedtools and samtools on my system
-	$ export PATH=~/bin/bedtools2-2.20.1/bin:~/bin/samtools-0.1.19:$PATH
+	$ export PATH=~/bin/bedtools2-2.20.1/bin:~/bin/samtools-0.1.19:~/bin/blastn:$PATH

 2. Running ChimPipe
 ~~~~~~~~~~~~~~~~~~~
-There are two different running modes depending if what you will provide FASTQ or BAM files:
+ChimPipe has two different running modes:

 A) FASTQ
 ---------